open-traffic-generator/ixia-c/deployments/k8s/readme.md

     kubectl wait --for=condition=Ready pods --all --all-namespaces
     ```

-3. (Optional) Load container images to cluster if offline images is preferred
+3. (Optional) Load container images to cluster if offline images are preferred

     Images to be used are specified in `components/images/kustomization.yaml`.